PippoGit/HOME/README.md

 # TODO

 ## Important stuff
-- Statistical tests (t-paired)
+~ Statistical tests (t-paired)
-- Attribute selection (only on test-set, inside a meta-classifier (??))
+- Attribute selection (only on test-set, inside a meta-classifier)
-- Attribute selection + Meta Classifiers (?)
 - Is plot_learning_curve ok?
-- Eval AUC_ROC for all the classifiers!
+~ Eval AUC_ROC for all the classifiers!
-- Repeat the Standard 10folds CrossValidation for all the classifiers
-- Tests everything (classifiers + attribute selection)

 ## Extra stuff
 - Remove similar articles when building the model (?)
 - Try predict likability without category ()
-- Subset evaluation
 - KNN for suggestions